 Following the dissolution of a War Room, the Facilitator should ideally conduct an immediate informal debrief to gather initial notes before they are forgotten by participants.

 This can then be complemented by a more extensive Post Mortem as outlined below.

-It is key that most of the participants of the War Room are involved during this session in order for an accurate assessment of the events that took place.
+It is key that most of the participants of the War Room are involved during this session for an accurate assessment of the events that took place.
 Discussion is encouraged.
-The objective is to collect constructive feedback for how the process can be improved, and not to assign blame on any War Room participants.
+The objective is to collect constructive feedback on how the process can be improved, and not to assign blame to any War Room participants.

-Participants are encouraged to provide inputs on each of the steps.
-If a participant is not giving inputs, the Facilitator is expected to try to obtain more feedback by asking questions.
+Participants are encouraged to provide input on each of the steps.
+If a participant is not giving input, the Facilitator is expected to try to obtain more feedback by asking questions.